 Burn only seasoned timber products with a moisture content of less than 20%.
 To obtain this moisture content allow cut wood to dry for at least 12-18 months.
 Do not burn construction timber, treated of painted wood, manufactured board or pallets.

 Solid Fuel

 Burn only manufactured smokeless fuels listed as suitable for use in a closed appliance.
 Do not burn anthracite, "petro-coke" or other petroleum based fuels as this will invalidate the warranty.
-Ref guidance note on burning solid fuel at the back of the manual.

 6.4 Notes on Wood burning